ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 Because we are using our camera for precision position detection, we need to ensure that the camera is appropriately calibrated.
 You can follow the appropriate steps to calibrate your camera using the following [link](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration)

 In our case, it was a bit difficult to connect to our camera at times.
 Also, it is important to note tha the camera you are using may change names when you plug/unplug it or restart your computer.
-The following steps will help you find out what the name of your device is and testing it from the command line.
+The following steps will help you find out what the name of your device is and testing it from the command lines.

 In order to find out what devices are plugged into your computer, type in: